vlasky/pdf-reader-mcp/memory-bank/activeContext.md

 ## 3. Next Steps

-- Update `memory-bank/progress.md` to reflect handler removal.
+- Update `memory-bank/progress.md` to reflect URL support.
-- Build the project (`npm run build`) again after removing handlers.
+- Build the project (`npm run build`) again after adding URL support.
 - Consider adding basic tests for the PDF handlers.
 - Commit the initial implementation to the Git repository.
 - Potentially test the server using `@modelcontextprotocol/inspector` or by